Alberto Rujana: Biography

 His family is Syrian - Lebanese made up of his parents and 12 siblings, who in search of a better future in the mid 50's decided to emigrate to Colombia.

 They came to the coffee country by boat crossing the entire ocean from their hometown Beirut to the city of Barranquilla.
 In Colombia they took another boat crossing the Magdalena River to the city of Neiva.
 Upon arrival, they changed their surnames to "Rujana Perdomo" and continued with their high school studies at the technical college.

 Academic training

 Alberto is studying physical education, recreation and sport at the Universidad Surcolombiana.
 Later he specialized as a soccer technical director in Italy where he did his practices in the AC Milan youth teams.

 Debut with Millonarios FC

-Before finishing his university studies, he was contacted by the DT of Millonarios of that time Gabriel Ochoa Uribe who, seeing that he was an outstanding student in all sports, decided to give him the opportunity to prove himself with the ambassador team, with whom he only played 1 professional game in the six months he was there in the position of right pointer.
+Before finishing his university studies, he was contacted by the DT of Millonarios of that time Gabriel Ochoa Uribe who, seeing that he was an outstanding student in all sports, decided to give him the opportunity to prove himself with the ambassador team, with whom he only played 1 professional game in the six months he was there in the position of right winger.